-Do you always end up with dry venison steaks?
+Do you always end up with dry venison backstraps?
 Chances are you’re using the wrong cooking method!
-When I was a newbie wild game chef, I always overcooked my venison because I was using the wrong cooking method and treating it like beef.
-Here are the top 3 ways to cook moist venison backstraps every time, plus a nice venison steak marinade using balsamic vinegar.
+Here are the top 3 ways to cook venison backstraps so they are moist every time.
+Plus, my favorite venison marinade recipe using balsamic vinegar.

 What Are Backstraps on a Deer?

 Venison backstraps are a cut of meat that is found along the back of a deer, alongside the spine.
 They are often confused with a tenderloin cut of meat.
-While they aren’t the same as a tenderloin, they are considered one of the most tender cuts of meat of a deer.

 No matter the cooking method, there are a few things to take into consideration when cooking venison backstrap to ensure that it stays moist and tender.